-The audit committee of the board of directors oversees our corporate accounting and financial reporting processes, our systems of internal control over financial reporting and audits of our financial statements, as well as the quality and integrity of our financial statements and reports and the qualifications, independence and performance of the auditors engaged as our independent registered public accounting firm for purposes of preparing or issuing an audit report or performing audit services.
+The audit committee of the board of directors oversees our corporate accounting and financial reporting processes, our systems of internal control over financial reporting and audits of our financial statements, the quality and integrity of our financial statements and reports, the qualifications, independence and performance of the auditors engaged as our independent registered public accounting firm for purposes of preparing or issuing an audit report or performing audit services and certain enterprise risk issues.
 Specific responsibilities of the audit committee include:

-- evaluating the performance of and assessing the qualifications of the independent auditors; - determining and approving the engagement and remuneration of the independent auditors; - determining whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; - determining and approving the engagement of the independent auditors to perform any proposed permissible non-audit services; - monitoring the rotation of partners of the independent auditors on our audit engagement team as required by applicable laws and rules; - reviewing and advising on the selection and removal of the head of our internal audit function, the activities and organizational structure of the internal audit function and the results of internal audit activities; - · reviewing and approving the internal audit charter at least annually and the annual internal audit plan and budget; - meeting to review our annual audited financial statements, our quarterly financial statements and our financial press releases with management and the independent auditors, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our annual and guarterly reports filed with the SEC; - · reviewing, overseeing and approving transactions between our company and any related persons; - conferring with management, the internal audit function and the independent auditors regarding the scope, adequacy and effectiveness of our internal control over financial reporting: - reviewing with management, the internal audit function and the independent auditors, as appropriate, major financial risk exposures, including reviewing, evaluating and approving our hedging and other financial risk management policies, as well as the steps taken by management to monitor and control these exposures; and - establishing procedures, when and as required under applicable laws and rules, for the receipt, retention and treatment of any complaints received by our company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+- evaluating the performance of and assessing the qualifications of the independent auditors; - determining and approving the engagement and remuneration of the independent auditors; - determining whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; - determining and approving the engagement of the independent auditors to perform any proposed permissible non-audit services; - monitoring the rotation of partners of the independent auditors on our audit engagement team as required by applicable laws and rules; - reviewing and advising on the selection and removal of the head of our internal audit function, the activities and organizational structure of the internal audit function and the results of internal audit activities; - reviewing and approving the internal audit charter at least annually and the annual internal audit plan and budget; - meeting to review our annual audited financial statements, our quarterly financial statements and our financial press releases with management and the independent auditors, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our annual and guarterly reports filed with the SEC; - reviewing, overseeing and approving transactions between our company and any related persons; - conferring with management, the internal audit function and the independent auditors regarding the scope, adequacy and effectiveness of our internal control over financial reporting; - reviewing with management, the internal audit function and the independent auditors, as appropriate, major financial risk exposures, including reviewing, evaluating and approving our hedging and other financial risk management policies, as well as the steps taken by management to monitor and control these exposures; - establishing procedures, when and as required under applicable laws and rules, for the receipt, retention and treatment of any complaints received by our company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and - reviewing with management our information security (including cybersecurity) risk exposures and the steps taken by management to monitor and mitigate these exposures.